Executive Board 2017

 Campus and Community Coordinator- Esul Burton

 Esul, SM ’20, is a current resident of Arlington, Virginia, previously hailing from Seoul, South Korea.
 An ardent follower of politics since the 2008 Democratic primary, she first became involved with the Yale Dems through canvassing for Hillary Clinton in Philadelphia and has stuck with Dems ever since.
-As a prospective Political Science major, she is particularly passionate about racial justice, voting rights, and criminal justice reform.
-Outside of Dems, Esul is involved with the Asian American Studies Task Force, copy edits (and occasionally writes) for the Yale Daily News, and is a member of the Yale Debate Association.
-In her free time, she can be found writing unfinished spoken word poetry and reading The Atlantic in bed.
+As a Political Science major, she is particularly passionate about racial justice, voting rights, and criminal justice reform.
+Outside of Dems, Esul is on the board of the Yale Women's Center and is involved with the Asian American Studies Task Force.
+She also spent this past summer as a Light Fellow in Seoul, South Korea studying Korean and is interested in finding ways to merge her new language skills with the political work she is doing in Dems and beyond.
+In her free time, she can be found writing unfinished spoken word poetry and catching up on 16 different Netflix shows.

 Communications Director- Keera Annamaneni